noonic/routejs/readme.md

 # [Noonic] Routejs

-This package is a fork of [laroute](https://github.com/aaronlord/laroute) with added supporto to laravel 6.0
+This package is a fork of [laroute](https://github.com/aaronlord/laroute) with added support to laravel 6.0

 ###### composer.json
 ```json